patheticGeek/torrent-aio-bot/Readme.md

 ## TODO after deploy

+### To disable website

+If you only want telegram bot to be workinh set value of DISABLE_WEB env var to true.

 ### To get torrent download working:

 Set a variable with key "SITE" and value is the link of your site. eg. "https://\<project name>.herokuapp.com".
 This is important to keep bot alive or server will stop after 30 min of inactivity.